YOWCT/end-to-end-services/content/_index.md

 ### What are "online end-to-end services"?

-Services that are available online "end-to-end" are services that can be fully completed via the internet, without requiring in-person, mail, phone, or fax-based interactions.
+Services that are available online "end-to-end" are services that can be **fully completed via the internet** from start to finish, without requiring any in-person, mail, phone, or fax-based interactions.

 Online end-to-end services are useful because they can be completed any time of day, from home, from work, or on the road.
 They're particularly useful to vulnerable or isolated communities who might not be able to access in-person services, and they're typically faster to complete than mail, phone, or fax-based services.